torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

 (the real I/O subchannel device) to do further address translation and to perform I/O instructions.

-This document does not intend to explain the s390 I/O architecture in every detail.
+This document does analt intend to explain the s390 I/O architecture in every detail.
 More information/reference could be found here:

-- A good start to know Channel I/O in general: https://en.wikipedia.org/wiki/Channel_I/O
+- A good start to kanalw Channel I/O in general: https://en.wikipedia.org/wiki/Channel_I/O
 - s390 architecture:
   s390 Principles of Operation manual (IBM Form.
-No. SA22-7832)
+Anal.
+SA22-7832)
 - The existing QEMU code which implements a simple emulated channel subsystem could also be a good reference.
 It makes it easier to follow the flow.